Making sure children know they have a voice is an important task. Learn how to teach your child to be assertive, with peers or adults.

 Want to encourage your child to speak up?
 Ask him for his opinion at the dinner table.

 Dinnertime makes for a fantastic opportunity to encourage him to assert himself.
 Hold a “round table,” leading discussions and asking for his thoughts just as you would an adult.
 Have him elaborate on his favorite part of the day, or why he loves a certain book or toy.
+Encourage good eye-contact, and truly listen to what he says.

 This allows him to feel comfortable expressing himself and his opinions.